Croisière du Grand Hiver: Campaign

-Neptune had suffered considerably from the bad weather, to the point that her captain had warned Vanstabel.
-On Jan 25, another leak forced Neptune to tack so as not to expose the affected section of her hull to water, and to send distress signals.
+Neptune had suffered considerably from the bad weather, to the point that her captain had warned Van Stabel.
+On January 25, another leak forced Neptune to tack so as not to expose the affected section of her hull to water, and to send distress signals.
 For five days, most of the crew pumped water out of the ship and dropped the guns, ammunition and anchors overboard, until the 28th, at 12:30, when she reached Perros-Guirec and ran aground.
 50 men were found dead in the hull, while the rest of the crew evacuated the ship.

-On Jan 28, a storm broke out, and caused further damage to several ships.
+On January 28, a storm broke out, and caused further damage to several ships.
 The leakage on Téméraire had become so worrisome that she doubled back to Brest, but lost her way en route and finally arrived in Saint-Malo.

-After a few days of cruise, the had lost her stem, forcing captain Dorré to cut away the bowsprit and the upper foremast, and drop his anchors and upper battery overboard.
+After a few days of cruise, had lost her stem, forcing captain Dorré to cut away the bowsprit and the upper foremast, and drop his anchors and upper battery overboard.
 By 29 January, pumps could not compensate for leakage.
 In the night, the ship rolled so much that the yards of the mainmast fell, destroying three pumps; from then on, the ship lowered in the water, and when the lower battery touched the waves, and sent boats over to evacuate the crew.
-Neuf Thermidor was deserted by 4:00 on the 31st, and she foundered around 7:00.

-suffered the same fate.
+Neuf Thermidor was deserted by 4:00 on the 31st, and she foundered around 7:00. suffered the same fate.
 She had started to take in water on the 26th, and Captain Colomb had warned Villaret that his ship was sinking.
 Efforts to pump out water could not compensate for the leakage, even after throwing the artillery overboard, and on 30th, Villaret ordered the ship abandoned.
 Montagne, Montagnard and rescued the crew, but 21 men were lost.